michaeld96/notes/c-sharp/dotnet/asp-dot-net.md

 A ASP.NET application is compiled to a intermediate language (IL) that is platform-independent.
 If a platform has .NET runtime installed then the compiled IL will be ran on that platform.

+## Structure: `Program.cs`

+This file controls the startup and configuration of the app at runtime

+## Structure: `.csproj`

+This file contains all the details required to build the project, including NuGet packages used by the project.